kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 Make sure to adapt the input/output directory in the scripts if needed.

 As you will notice, the first command might take a while to run — this is because the tagger inference step is relatively slow.
-If you don't want to wait for its output, or if you run into issues executing the setup, you can skip this step entirely.
+Normally we parallelize this step and submit it to a batch system, which is outside of the scope of this tutorial.
 We’ve pre-generated the files with full statistics, and you can access them here:

 	/ceph/submit/data/group/fcc/ee/tutorials/FNAL2025/ZmumuHbb/histmaker/ # MIT
 	/eos/project/f/fccsw-web/www/tutorials/FNAL2025/ZmumuHbb/histmaker/ # CERN

-If you use these samples, make sure to update the input directory in the plotting and combine scripts.
+If you use these samples, make sure to update the input directory in the plotting and combine scripts (or you can copy them to the input directory `output/ZmumuHbb/histmaker`).

 After running the full chain: